objectscript/GitHubAPI/README.md

 ## Usage

-First create api object to interact with GitHub API (provide valid GitHub Token if available):
+First create api object to interact with GitHub API (use valid GitHub Token if available):

 `Set api = ##class(GitHub.API).%New("<your token>")`